 The following proactive legislation passed in the 2019 state legislative session will improve the health & safety and advance the economic empowerment of women and girls in Georgia.
 Thank you to all of the legislative sponsors of these bills, and to the advocates who supported them!

-HB 62 – (Rep. Cooper, 43rd) “Margie’s Law” would require that a patient be notified if her mammogram demonstrates dense breast tissue, so that she can consider seeking further screening.
+HB 62 – (Rep. Cooper, 43rd) “Margie’s Law” requires that a patient be notified if her mammogram demonstrates dense breast tissue, so that she can consider seeking further screening.

-HB 227 – (Rep. Frye, 118th) would ensure that insurance companies cannot deny coverage or raise rates for a woman because she has been a victim of sexual assault.
+HB 227 – (Rep. Frye, 118th) ensures that insurance companies cannot deny coverage or raise rates for a woman because she has been a victim of sexual assault.
 The same protection already exists for victims of family violence.

-HB 228 – (Rep. Welch, 110th) would prevent child marriage by raising the legal age of marriage to 17 and requiring the other party to a marriage with a minor to be no more than 4 years older.
+HB 228 – (Rep. Welch, 110th) prevents child marriage by raising the legal age of marriage to 17 and requiring the other party to a marriage with a minor to be no more than 4 years older.

-HB 282 – (Rep. Holcomb, 81st) would increase the amount of time that rape kit evidence must be preserved by law enforcement to aid in prosecuting sexual assault cases.
+HB 282 – (Rep. Holcomb, 81st) increases the amount of time that rape kit evidence must be preserved by law enforcement to aid in prosecuting sexual assault cases.

-HB 345 – (Rep. Cooper, 43rd) would provide protections for incarcerated women who are pregnant, including preventing them from being shackled before, during and immediately after labor and delivery.
+HB 345 – (Rep. Cooper, 43rd) provides protections for incarcerated women who are pregnant, including preventing them from being shackled before, during and immediately after labor and delivery.

-SB 16 – (Sen. Kirkpatrick, 32nd) would authorize Georgia to participate in the Interstate Medical Licensure Compact Act, which allows states to share disciplinary actions that have been taken against licensees, as well as help prevent doctors who have sexually abused patients from relocating to Georgia by requiring criminal background checks as a condition of licensure for physicians.
+SB 16 – (Sen. Kirkpatrick, 32nd) authorizes Georgia to participate in the Interstate Medical Licensure Compact Act, which allows states to share disciplinary actions that have been taken against licensees, as well as prevents doctors who have sexually abused patients from relocating to Georgia by requiring criminal background checks as a condition of licensure for physicians.